SamirTalwar/monospacedmonologues.com/posts/2016-02-29--docker-part-five--lets-make-a-website.md

     RUN tar xf /opt/maven/apache-maven-bin.tar.gz -C /opt/maven --strip-components=1 \
         && rm /opt/maven/apache-maven-bin.tar.gz

+    COPY pom.xml /app/pom.xml
+    COPY api/pom.xml /app/api/pom.xml
-    COPY . /app
+    COPY api/src /app/api/src
     WORKDIR /app

     RUN mvn clean package
     CMD mvn --projects=api exec:java

 A lot of that is boilerplate.
+Let's go through it.
+In turn, we:

+  1. "Expose" port 8080 to the outside world.
+This is a way of instructing an image to *declare* that a port is exposed, which means we can ask it to map all its ports.
+More on this in a bit.
-The first thing I need to do is install Maven.
-I need `curl` to download that, so the second line does that.
-The next batch downloads Maven (version 3.3.9, currently) and untars it to `/opt/maven`.
-Then, finally, I copy my code over, build the application and set up the image to run the following command on start:
+  2. Install Maven.
+We need `curl` to download that, so the second line does that.
+The next batch downloads Maven (version 3.3.9, currently) and untars it to */opt/maven*.
+  3. Copy the relevant files over—specifically, the *pom.xml* files, which instruct Maven on how to build my application, and the source code of the application itself.
+  4. Build the application using `mvn clean package`.
+  5. Finally, set up the image to run the following command on start, which instructs the "api" subproject to run itself as a Java application:

         mvn --projects=api exec:java

-That instructs the "api" project, which is currently the only one, to run a Java class (and it knows what it is), which starts the server.
 Right, time to build it:

     $ docker build --tag=samirtalwar/bemorerandom.com-api .

 Cue about ten minutes of waiting around while Maven downloads the world.
 (Do not run this over a capped Internet connection.
 Seriously.)
+This is partially because the `package` Maven task depends on `test`, which means the tests have to run, which means all the test dependencies (and there are many) must be downloaded.
+As one of the tests starts the application, we even spend some time with it running before it's through.

 Once it's done, we can run it:

-    docker run -p 8080:8080 --rm -it samirtalwar/bemorerandom.com-api
+    docker run -P --rm -it --name=bemorerandom.com-api samirtalwar/bemorerandom.com-api

 And we have a web server!
+(Eventually, after Maven downloads the *exec* plugin, which wasn't needed until just now.)
+That `-P` tells Docker to forward all exposed ports to the Docker host, and we can ask Docker itself which port it was forwarded to:

+    $ docker port bemorerandom.com-api
+    8080/tcp -> 0.0.0.0:32781

+Port 8080 on the container has been forwarded to port 32781 on the host.
+(If I wanted to fix the port, for example, to port 9000 on the host, then I'd use `-p 9000:8080` instead.)

-That `-p 8080:8080` tells Docker to forward port 8080 on the host (in my case, my Docker Machine VM) to the container, and it looks to be working fine:
+So then, it's time to hit the web service.
+It looks to be working fine:

-    $ http $(docker-machine ip):8080/xkcd
+    $ http $(docker-machine ip):32781/xkcd
     HTTP/1.1 200 OK
     Content-Encoding: gzip
     Content-Length: 94